Animal lovers rush to the rescue after dozens of cats are left to die in Abu Dhabi desert

 "I was one of the first ones to arrive on site and couldn't imagine what I saw," said Chiku Singh, a British management executive and an animal rights advocate residing in Abu Dhabi, the capital of the United Arab Emirates.

 Video footage showed the somber scene, which left numerous cats lifeless or buried beneath the desert's unforgiving sands.
-Some of the cats were even found dead inside their uponed carriers.
+Some of the cats were even found dead inside their unopened carriers.

 Singh said some of the cats were barely clinging to life but mustered the strength to approach her.
 Some were too weak to move even a few steps, she said.
 Singh said that she and her husband Tirth Shergill were able to scoop up the ailing felines and transport them to safety.